eltrino/diamantedesk-documentation/docs/installation-guide/installation.md

 Click **Install** to finish the setup process.

-After the DiamanteDesk application is successfully installed the following message is displayed.
+After the DiamanteDesk application is successfully installed the following message is displayed:

 ![Finish](img/web_finish.png)